hosseinoliabak/cisco/Routing/05_00_eigrp.md

   * Every hello packet includes a hold-time which tells the **receiving neighbor** how often to expect hello messages
     * Defaults to 3x the Hello interval
     * So, hello interval is locally significant, but hold-time is significant for the neighbor
+    * `passive-interface` prevents eigrp sending hello on that interface; however, EIGRP still advertises the subnets belonging to that interface.
+      * Used for stub networks
 * **Update**
   * Conveys routing prefix and metric information
   * Non-periodic: Not sent at defined intervals